Wellington: Historic

 Wellington experienced a real estate boom in the early 2000s and the effects of the international property bust at the start of 2007.
 In 2005, the market was described as "robust".
 By 2008, property values had declined by about 9.3% over a 12-month period, according to one estimate.
 More expensive properties declined more steeply, sometimes by as much as 20%.
 "From 2004 to early 2007, rental yields were eroded and positive cash flow in property investments disappeared as house values climbed faster than rents.
 Then that trend reversed and yields slowly began improving", according to two The New Zealand Herald reporters writing in May 2009.
 In the middle of 2009, house prices had dropped, interest rates were low, and buy-to-let property investment was again looking attractive, particularly in the Lambton precinct, according to these two reporters.

 Current

 Since 2009, house prices in Wellington have increased significantly.
 In May 2021, the Real Estate Institute of New Zealand (REINZ) reported the median house price was $1,057,000 in Wellington City, $930,000 in Porirua, $873,500 in Lower Hutt and $828,000 in Upper Hutt, compared to a national median house price of $820,000.

 The substantial increase in house prices has made it difficult for first home buyers to purchase a home in the city and is also credited with pushing up the house prices in neighbouring cities like Porirua.
 Wellington house prices peaked in February 2022, and by December 2023 had fallen by 25%.

-Housing costs have been identified as making it difficult for some professions, like nurses, to afford to live in Wellington.
+Housing costs have been identified as making it difficult for those in professions such as nursing, for example – to afford to live in Wellington.
 The median rent in Wellington has also increased significantly in recent years to $600 per week, higher even than Auckland.